Southeastern Social Justice Speaker scheduled

 Wednesday, October 18, 2017

 by: Tonya Lowentritt

-SOCIAL JUSTICE SPEAKER - Chris Eder, an air force veteran, yoga teacher and artist, is the scheduled guest speaker for Southeastern Louisiana University’s Department of Sociology and Criminal Justice’s 13th Annual Social Justice Speaker Series.
-Eder will offer a free lecture on Nov.
-14 and a free 90-minute yoga class on Nov.
-15.
+SOCIAL JUSTICE SPEAKER - Adrienne Maree Brown, an author, science fiction scholar, community organizer and activist is the scheduled guest speaker for Southeastern Louisiana University’s Department of Sociology and Criminal Justice’s 13th Annual Social Justice Speaker Series.
+Brown will offer a free student workshop and lecture on Nov.
+8.

 HAMMOND- Southeastern Louisiana University’s Department of Sociology and Criminal

-Justice’s 13th Annual Social Justice Speaker Series will feature Chris Eder, an Air
+Justice’s 13th Annual Social Justice Speaker Series will feature Adrienne Maree Brown,